sunney23421/Automate-watering-plants/README.md

 # Nodemcu-esp8266-Automate-watering-plants
-One small project that will make your more easily.
+One small project that will make your life more easier.

-Things to make in Automate-watering-plants project:
+Things needed to make Automate-watering-plants project:

 Nodemcu esp8266
 Relay 5v